 Parking is available at the cottage.

-- A large open plan living and dining room area, which incorporates a modern kitchen is perfect for entertaining.
+- Large open plan living and dining room area

-- Guests are required to take away all rubbish and recycling when they leave
+- Please take away all rubbish and recycling when you leave.

 - Flush toilets